entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Žigaitė, Ž, and Blieck, A. (2013). ˇ “Palaeobiogeography of early Palaeozoic vertebrates,” in Early Palaeozoic biogeography and palaeogeography.
 Editors D. A .T.
 Harper and T. Servais (London: Geological Society Memoirs), 38, 449–460

+Abubakre, A. O., de Kock, M. O., & others.
+(2021).
+Magnetostratigraphic constraints for Early Permian rocks of the southwestern Karoo Basin, South Africa.
+Gondwana Research, 90, 220–240. https://doi.org/10.1016/j.gr.2020.11.009

+Oelofsen, B. W. (1987).
+The biostratigraphy and fossils of the Whitehill and Irati shale formations of the Karoo and Paraná basins.
+In G. D. McKenzie (Ed.), Gondwana Six: Stratigraphy, Sedimentology, and Paleontology (pp. 131–147).
+American Geophysical Union. https://doi.org/10.1029/GM041p0131

+Evans, F. J., & Bender, P. A. (1999).
+The Permian Whitehill Formation (Ecca Group) of South Africa: A preliminary review of palaeoniscoid fishes and taphonomy.
+Julius‑Maximilians‑Universität Würzburg, 175–178.

+Geertsema, H., & van den Heever, J. A. (1996).
+A new beetle, Afrocupes firmae gen. et sp. nov.
+(Permocupedidae), from the late Palaeozoic Whitehill Formation of South Africa.
+South African Journal of Science, 92, 497–499.

+Visser, J. N. J. (1992).
+Deposition of the Early to Late Permian Whitehill Formation during a sea‑level highstand in a juvenile foreland basin.
+South African Journal of Geology, 95(2), 181–193.